manifold-systems/manifold/manifold-core-parent/manifold/pluggable_ts.md

 However, most of those libraries can thank **metaprogramming** for their massive traction.

 As the name suggests metaprogramming is about writing code that writes code.
-Generally, leveraging metaprogramming services, a library can dynamically add new types and modify existing types as needed during runtime.
+Generally, leveraging metaprogramming services a library can dynamically add new types and modify existing types as needed during runtime.
 Whole classes can be added, new functions can appear anywhere, existing functions can be modified, and so on.

 Using metaprogramming services a library can magically add new entity classes mirroring a database, inject HTTP support